The Braver Grant

 ~ Charles Braver ~

-How much is the grant?
-Students will receive stipends to help cover any costs of eating out, attending cultural events, and seeking out interesting local experiences (including language clubs, hobby clubs, teaching or volunteering opportunities, etc.).
-Students must write about their experiences (usually .5 - 1 page) and publish the writing on Students Abroad.
-A total of 15 entries may be made for any given session (summer, fall, or spring).
-Each of these entries is awarded a $30 stipend, with an additional $50 paid upon publication of the 15th entry.
-Thus, a maximum of $500 may be paid out during any one session to any one student.
+The Grant: Students will receive stipends to help cover any costs of eating out, attending cultural events, art exhibitions, and/or seeking out interesting local experiences (including language clubs, hobby clubs, teaching or volunteering opportunities, etc.).
+Students must write about their experiences (usually .5 - 1 page) and publish the writing on Students Abroad or ArtInRussia.org.
+A minimum of 4 entries must be completed and a maximum of 15 entries may be made for any given session (summer, fall, or spring).
+Each eligible entry is awarded a $30 stipend, with an additional $50 paid upon publication of the 15th entry.
+Thus, $500 may be awarded for 15 entries during any one session to any one student.
 The stipend is payable on a monthly basis upon publication of the related material.

-Who is eligible?
-Any student applying a standard SRAS study abroad program may apply for this grant.
+Eligibility: Any student applying for or participating in a standard SRAS study abroad program may apply for this grant.

-Describe, in 1-2 pages, why you want to study a foreign language and why gaining knowledge of that language will be important to your professional, personal, or academic plans.
+Describe, in at least one paragraph, why you want to study a foreign language and why gaining knowledge of that language will be important to your professional, personal, or academic plans.

 DEADLINES are listed on our